BA (Hons) International RelationsSouthwark Campus

 Modules cover an array of enticing topics.
 You’ll consider issues of equity, ethics, social justice, and global responsibility, as well as learning chief IR concepts, theories and perspectives.
 Other topics include sustainability and climate change, and citizenship and nationality.

-- War and social change in the 20th century
+- War and Social Change in the Twentieth Century

-This module introduces the major themes and events in twentieth century world history from the Second World War onward.
-It examines contemporary historical events that have impacted society, including the Cold War, decolonisation, Mao Zedong and the Chinese Communist revolution, the effect of New Right ideologies in the 1980's, the fall of the Soviet Union and its consequences, globalisation, as well as moves towards European integration and the development of the European Union.
-You'll analyse the impact of these key events on the shaping of the modern and contemporary world.
-Taught through: weekly lectures and seminars.
-Assessment 2,000-word essay (100%).
+This module is an introduction to some of the major themes and events in twentieth century world history from the Second World War onward.
+It examines contemporary historical events that have impacted society, including the Cold War, decolonisation, Mao Zedong and the Chinese Communist revolution, the effect of New Right ideologies in the 1980s, the fall of the Soviet Union and its consequences, globalisation, as well as moves towards European integration and the development of the European Union.
+The module analyses the impact of these key events on the shaping of the modern and contemporary world.

 This module introduces students to the study of decision-making in international relations.
 It looks at how international, domestic and individual pressures shape the decisions leaders make and the actions states take.
 The first half of the module explores conceptual matters, gradually building a toolkit of approaches to help explain and understand the behaviour of states.
 In the second half we work through a series of detailed case studies, covering foreign policy decision-making and outcomes in a range of states and actors, including Russia, the United States, the United Kingdom, the European Union, South Africa, and China.